People

 Henrique Vieira

-Henrique graduated with a BS in Neuroscience and Psychology from Arizona State University in 2025.
-During his undergraduate studies, he worked with Dr. Jessica Verpeut, exploring the role of long-distance cerebellar circuits in neurodevelopmental disorders, such as autism spectrum disorder (ASD).
-At Tufts, Henrique’s research is focused on the neurocircuitry of alcohol-heightened aggression.
+Henrique graduated with a B.S. in Neuroscience and a B.S. in Psychology from Arizona State University in 2025.
+During his undergraduate studies, he worked with Dr. Jessica Verpeut investigating the role of long-distance cerebellar circuits in animal models of autism spectrum disorder (ASD).
+At Tufts, Henrique's research examines how chronic binge-like alcohol consumption shapes aggressive behavior, using mouse models to understand the behavioral and neural mechanisms underlying this relationship.

 LinkedIn